 News reporters seem to be making a huge deal about Kelly Dr, the road that borders the north end of the active runway 17, where the word “STOP” is painted on the ground to warn drivers of aircraft overhead.
 This road is actually not managed by the airport, but I don’t see that as a safety issue.
 There are signs EVERYWHERE that help drivers understand where they are—not to mention that when you are on that road you see the runway right there.
 In the video it is unclear to me if the driver stopped and looked, but the result seems to clearly indicate that he did not.
-I’ve waited at the STOP line before and watched planes flying in on final.
+I’ve waited at the STOP line before in a car and watched planes flying in on final.
 If the weather is OK for landings at the airport (there are no instrument procedures here so fog or low clouds are not an issue), there is no reason why you can’t see or hear an aircraft.
+In the final NTSB report, the driver said he rolled his windows down and stopped, but I don’t believe he did that for a second.
+If he did, he would have heard or seen the aircraft and waited.
 The driver was the trigger that caused the accident—and if he had been paying attention like a self-proclaimed aviation enthusiast, he would have seen that aircraft and waited until it was over the runway to continue.
 But was it entirely the driver’s fault?

 Landing and takeoff are the most dangerous portions of flight.
 Things happen very fast on landing, so pilots must be alert.
-If you go to YouTube and look for cockpit videos focused 0n the pilot in command you will see very few eye blinks and a pupils-dilated, steady gaze out the window and at the instruments.
-Every time I fly that approach to 17, one of the things I am looking for is idiot drivers who are not paying attention to the signs and crossing into my path.
+If you go to YouTube and look for cockpit videos focused on the pilot’s face you will see very few eye blinks and a pupils-dilated, steady gaze out the window and at the instruments.
+Every time I fly that approach to 17, one of the things I am looking for is a driver who is not paying attention to the signs and crossing into my path.
 My hand is on the throttle and I can quickly goose it to go around if needed.
 And believe me, when I land, I’m going to find that car and give the driver a talking to.
 The pilot of the plane in question was a student, but a student at the flight school on the field.
 There is no question in my mind that he had landed aircraft dozens of times at that field and was well aware of the danger of cars (as well as other unwritten rules at that field).
 So, it’s not like this was his first time landing there.
 He should have seen the car and gone around.

 But even that isn’t really the issue.
-Go watch the video and watch his approach right before he crosses the white fence on the north side of Kelly Dr. He sinks quickly which turns his steady, straight line descent into a dangerous curve.
+Go watch the video and watch his approach right before he crosses the white fence on the north side of Kelly Dr. He sinks quickly which turns his descent into a dangerous curve.

 Was this a preventable accident?
 Absolutely!
 Both parties were at fault.
 A pilot with an unstable approach and a complacent driver who wasn’t paying attention to where airplanes are when near an active runway.